 To quote an MLA online newspaper, you should use permalink, or URL.
 Not every web page contains all the needed information for your citation.
 However, you should collect as many details as possible for both citation and your research notes.

 If the author's name is not on the list, start with the title.
+Don't forget to capitalize it using StudyCrumb's Case Converter.
 Access date is now optional for the latest (9th) formatting edition.
 Publication date must include day, month and year.

 Print sources' quotation doesn't differ in how to cite a news article in MLA from online one.
 Just pay attention to the source's pages.